Lords Spiritual: Number

 In the early history of the Parliament of England, the Lords Spiritual—including the abbots—outnumbered the Lords Temporal.
 Between 1536 and 1540, however, King Henry VIII dissolved the monasteries, thereby removing the seats of the abbots.
 For the first time, and from then on, the Lords Spiritual formed a minority in the House of Lords.

 In addition to the 21 older dioceses (including four in Wales), Henry VIII created six new ones, of which five survived (see Historical development of Church of England dioceses); the Bishops of the Church of England were excluded in 1642 but regained their seats following the Stuart Restoration; from then until the early 19th century no new sees were created, and the number of Lords Spiritual remained at 26.

 Bishops, abbots, and priors of the Church of Scotland historically sat in the Parliament of Scotland.
 Laymen acquired the monasteries in 1560, following the Scottish Reformation, and therefore those sitting as "abbots" and "priors" were all laymen after that time.
 Bishops of the Church of Scotland continued to sit, regardless of their religious conformity.
 Roman Catholic clergy were excluded in 1567, but Episcopal bishops continued to sit until they too were excluded in 1638.
 The bishops regained their seats following the Restoration, but were again excluded in 1689, following the final abolition of diocesan bishops and the permanent establishment of the Church of Scotland as Presbyterian.
 There are no longer bishops in the Church of Scotland, and that church has never sent any clergy to sit in the House of Lords at Westminster.

-Bishops and archbishops of the Church of Ireland were entitled to sit in the Irish House of Lords as Lords Spiritual.
+Bishops and archbishops of the Catholic Church sat in the Irish House of Lords as Lords Spiritual from the 13th to 16th centuries; they typically numbered 22, four archbishops and eighteen bishops.
+After the Reformation (1530s–40s) their place was taken by Church of Ireland clerics.
 They obtained representation in the Westminster House of Lords after the union of Ireland and Great Britain in 1801.
 Of the Church of Ireland's ecclesiastics, four (one archbishop and three bishops) were to sit at any one time, with the members rotating at the end of every parliamentary session (which normally lasted about one year).
 The Church of Ireland, however, was disestablished in 1871, and thereafter ceased to be represented by Lords Spiritual.